vllm-project/vllm/docs/source/getting_started/quickstart.rst

 .. note::

     By default, vLLM downloads model from `HuggingFace <https://huggingface.co/>`_.
-For all of the following examples, if you would like to use models from `ModelScope <www.modelscope.cn>`_.
-Please set the environment variable:
+If you would like to use models from `ModelScope <www.modelscope.cn>`_ in the following examples, please set the environment variable:

     .. code-block:: shell